OSGConnect/connectbook/start/data/output-file-transfer-via-htcondor.md

 As described in the [Introduction to Data Management on OSG Connect](https://support.opensciencegrid.org/support/solutions/articles/12000002985), any output <1GB should be staged in your `/home` directory.
-For output files >1GB, please refer to our [Transferring Data with StashCache](https://support.opensciencegrid.org/support/solutions/articles/12000002775) guide.
+For output files >1GB, please refer to our [Transfer Large Input and Output Files >1GB In Size](https://support.opensciencegrid.org/support/solutions/articles/12000002775) guide.

 # Use HTCondor To Transfer Output \<1GB